 The ISO also recognizes that any TAC rate design might modify future behavior, which may or may not directly or indirectly support intended policy goals.
 However, the ISO does not believe policy incentives should be a major driver for revising the TAC rate design for several reasons.
 First, transmission cost allocation is complicated by the multifaceted ratemaking layers present in California.
 The ISO allocates transmission costs to UDCs with their own retail rates.
 This additional layer of rates can mute the price signals the ISO TAC rate design might otherwise provide to end use customers, unless the individual UDC rates are closely aligned with the ISO's HV-TAC structure.
 Second, the ISO bills UDCs for TAC, not LSEs, which make generation procurement decisions.
 The CPUC and local regulatory authorities regulate LSEs, not the ISO or FERC.
-To incentivize DG procurement, an additional ratemaking mechanism must be developed to properly assign any costs and benefits associated with DG procurement to individual LSEs.
+To incentivize DG procurement, an additional ratemaking mechanism would also need to be developed to properly assign any costs and benefits associated with DG procurement to individual LSEs.
 The ISO discusses these concepts in section 7.2.
+For these reasons, the ISO does not believe creating procurement incentives should be an objective of the proposed modifications to the TAC structure.
+More specifically, a majority of stakeholders and the ISO believe that changes to the TAC point of measurement to effectuate procurement incentives should not be a primary TAC rate design objective.